 Residents of Michigan’s Upper Peninsula can visit the website for the Community Blood Center to learn about convalescent plasma and sign up to donate.

 When COVID-19 changed the world, OSF HealthCare changed, too.
 We grew to meet the growing needs of our world by expanding options to keep you safe.

-Now, as we re-open facilities and services, it’s vital that everyone who enters wears masks.
+Now, as facilities and services are seeing patients, it’s vital that everyone who enters wears masks.
 Every personal mask we provide reduces the supply for our frontline Mission Partners.

 Mask-makers to the rescue!

 Are you handy with a needle and thread?
 Do you have a heart for helping others?

 Put your sewing abilities to good use by making and donating personal masks.
 These will be distributed to those who are unable to provide their own.